-When one party informs the Title IX Coordinator that they would like to resolve an open matter through the Informal Process, the Title IX Coordinator will meet with the opposing party to provide them with information about the Informal Process.
+When one party informs the Title IX Coordinator that they would like to resolve an open matter through the Informal Process, the Title IX Coordinator will communicate with the other party to ascertain their interest in moving to the informal process.
 If either party does not want to participate, the matter will continue through the Formal Resolution Process.